carols12352/Oreo-theme/README.md

 ## License

-This theme is licensed under the MIT License.
+This theme is licensed under the GNU GPL 3.0 License.
 See the `LICENSE` file for more information.

 Enjoy your new deliciously themed Obsidian experience!